Board of Trustees

 The Trustees of BOAT are appointed by the Diocese of Chichester Education Trust

-Jenny Barnard-Langston JP BA (Hons), MA, DipCouns - Chair of Trustees
+Jenny Barnard-Langston JP BA (Hons), MA, DipCouns, NLG - Chair of Trustees

 Bishop Otter Academy Trust aims to provide an exciting environment for children to enjoy a holistic education founded on Christian principles.
 Jenny is passionate about equity of education for all youngsters, offering them the optimum life chances; she has a thirty-year history of involvement in education provision in Sussex, as a policy maker.